thoughtbot/maintaining-open-source-projects/book/03-git.md

 programmer find the need to change this past year, and what repercussions it has or could have.

-With such an irrelevant commit message, any reviewer (starting since the commit was born a year ago, and into the future) has to find out what the patch does and how it affects the software.
-A more informative message could spare that effort for *everyone*.
+With such an irrelevant commit message, any reviewer (since the commit happened a year ago, and into the future) has to find out what the patch does and how it affects the software.
+A more informative message spares that effort for *everyone*.
 Any commit message can be a potential time sink or serve as never-too-verbose documentation.
 An informative commit message lets anyone decide if the solution still applies, and if it’s a good solution to the problem at hand or we can find better alternatives.

-A good commit message should answer three questions:
+A good commit message answers three questions:

 * Why is this change necessary?
 * How does it address the issue?